Noitcani/Noitcani/README.md

 # I’m @Noitcani

-I created this repo to document my journey...
+I created this portfolio to document my journey...
 this road to reinvent myself
 and to take control over the next phase of my career trajectory.